-Ivanovo oblast, Russia (Ivanovskaya)
+Ivanovo Oblast, Russia

 The capital city of Ivanovo oblast: Ivanovo.

-Ivanovo oblast is a federal subject of Russia located in the European part of the country, in the Central Federal District.
+Ivanovo Oblast is a federal subject of Russia located in the European part of the country, in the Central Federal District.
 Ivanovo is the capital city of the region.

-The population of Ivanovo oblast - 1,030,000 (2015), the area - 21,437 sq. km.
+The population of Ivanovo Oblast is about 977,000 (2022), the area - 21,437 sq. km.

 Ivanovo oblast flag